How do I become a Freemason in East Kent?

 Joining couldn’t be easier.

-• Get in touch, press the Button below
+1. Get in touch, press the Button below;

-• A membership advisor will take you through the steps to joining the right lodge
+2. A membership adviser will contact you and take you through the steps to joining the right lodge;

 Picture of a Lad looking up